 These are a favorite of Koszyk’s.
 “They are full of fiber, at 12 grams per muffin,” she says.
 “Fiber fills us up and keeps us full for longer.
 Eat them as a hearty snack or pair them with a hard-boiled egg for protein as a breakfast on the go.”

 Japanese Style Fried Rice

-“When I’m not in the mood to cook, I turn to Trader Joe’s frozen entrees,” says Stephanie McKercher, RD, a recipe developer at The Grateful Grazer.
+“When I’m not in the mood to cook, I turn to Trader Joe’s frozen entrees,” says registered dietitian Stephanie McKercher, a recipe developer at The Grateful Grazer.
 “My favorite is the Japanese Style Fried Rice.
 I love the combination of flavors from soy sauce, sesame oil, and seaweed.”
 Add extra shelled edamame for extra protein, just like McKercher does.
 “This meal helps me feel good for hours!” she says.

 Chunky Chocolate Chip Cookie Dough

 “The dough is pre-portioned into 16 servings, so I keep it in the fridge to quell a warm cookie craving for only 120 calories,” says Bonanni.
 “I usually bake only one or two servings as needed, so there aren’t a dozen cookies sitting in the kitchen!
 Plus, the dough is made without preservatives, artificial colors, or sugar substitutes.”
 Flatten each cookie with a spoon prior to baking for a crunchier cookie, suggests Bonanni.

 “I always stop by the floral section when I shop at Trader Joe’s,” says McKercher.
 “Setting the table with fresh flowers helps me slow down, eat mindfully, and feel more satisfied after meals.”
 The bouquets are pretty budget friendly!
 Next, check out the foods nutritionists always get from Costco.

 - Amy Goodson, RD, a sports dietitian in Dallas, TX